Current Transportation & Infrastructure Projects

 Learn more about West Area Program of Projects

-West Colfax Pedestrian Crossing & Transit Improvements Project
+West Colfax Pedestrian Crossing and Transit Improvements Project

 The West Colfax Pedestrian Safety and Transit Improvements Project will construct roadway modifications between Sheridan and Irving Streets to improve the overall safety of the corridor for pedestrians.
 Additionally, the project will construct improvements that benefit the speed and reliability of transit service on the corridor.